 Overall, our GHG emissions are primarily indirect (Scope 3) – our Scope 1 & 2 emissions make up less than 10% of our total emissions along the entire value chain.
 That’s why we are working with our supply chain partners to also address and reduce the GHG emissions that are beyond our immediate control.
 This includes, for examples, our efforts to choose responsible packaging materials for our products, or our Common Grounds supplier engagement programme of which climate change forms an important pillar.

-We have committed to a science-based target through the Science Based Target initiative (SBTi) and aim to release our comprehensive climate strategy to reduce GHG emissions across the value chain later in 2021.
+We have committed to a science-based target through the Science Based Target initiative (SBTi) and will release our climate strategy once the target validation process has been completed by SBTi.